-To achieve this the IT department recomended the use of something called Cisco Anyway Connects which is a sort of VPN client.
+To achieve this the IT department recommended the use of something of a VPN client.

-The problem is that because I use a flavor of BSD at home I've to think on how to use that Cisco thing that only works on
+The problem is that because I use a flavour of BSD at home I've to think on how to use that VPN thing that only works on

 Winx86 to make the VPN while keeping myself far from Windows.

 My solution was to create a Virtual Machine to put all the required VPN software there and setup a SSH tunnel to access my work machine through the VM-VPN and use my OS to work or RDP as needed.